ertis-research/kafka-ml/README.md

 can set a color and label to display for the param.

-Once you set the configuration, you must also set the output topic where the model is deployed, 'minst-out' in our last example.
+Once you set the configuration, you must also set the output topic where the model is deployed, 'mnist-out' in our last example.
 After this, visualization displays your data.

 Here is an example in classification mode: